MrGoomb0/case_studies_s3/README.md

 ```
 case_studies_s3/
   ├── A320neo_model/ # Aircraft dynamics and physical constraints
+  ├── Determenistic_OCP/ # Determenistic optimization
+  │   ├── solvers_and_functions_package # Python package containing solvers and other related functions
+  │   ├── Determenistic_OCP.ipynb # Exemple code on how to use the solvers
   ├── PCE/ # PCE-based stochastic optimization
   │   ├── All_in_Poster.ipynb # Summary of progress for poster
   │   ├── numerical_experiments.ipynb # Main experimental notebook